 recognizing and addressing barriers to escaping abuse or accessing services;

-recognizing the presence of medical or health problems;

-recognizing and responding to the co-occurrence of domestic violence, substance use conditions, and mental health conditions;

-managing stress; and
+recognizing and responding to both crisis situations and the ongoing needs that survivors may experience, including those related to physical health, mental health, substance use,, finances, housing, and legal issues; and

-setting appropriate boundaries with survivors.
+establishing appropriate boundaries with survivors.

+Interpretation: Personnel should be aware of the steps necessary to obtain a protective order in all applicable jurisdictions, including on military installations, should the survivor wish to do so.

 Interpretation: When the organization serves military or veteran populations, it is essential that staff have the competencies needed to effectively support and assist service members, veterans, and their families, including sufficient knowledge regarding: military culture, values, policies, structure, terminology, unique barriers to service, traumas and signature injuries, co-occurring conditions, effective and evidence-based interventions, applicable regulations, benefits, and other relevant issues.
 When personnel possess the requisite military competency, they are capable of supporting improved communication and more effective care.
 Signature injuries and co-occurring conditions include post-traumatic stress disorder (PTSD), depression, traumatic brain injury (TBI), and substance use.
-Personnel serving military and veteran populations should have the competencies to identify, assess, and develop a treatment plan for these injuries and conditions.

 DV 2.05